if-05-01-A-fall-2019/st-assignement-02-file-system-implementation-ecker_binder/bal/bal.md

 ## What has to be done, when creating a file foo.txt?
-A new block has to be reserved and then the WriteBlock() operation creates the file.
+A new block has to be reserved and then the WriteBlock() operation creates the block.

 ## What has to be done, when the file size has to be increased?
 Especially take care if it needs additional blocks
 The first block has to be overwritten with WriteBlock().